balthazarneveu/interactive_pipe/readme.md

+### History
+- Interactive pipe was initially developped by [Balthazar Neveu](https://github.com/balthazarneveu) as part of the [irdrone project](https://github.com/wisescootering/infrareddrone/tree/master/interactive) based on matplotlib.
+- Later, more contributions were also made by [Giuseppe Moschetti](https://github.com/g-moschetti) and Sylvain Leroy.
+- Summer 2023: rewriting the whole core and supporting several graphical backends!

 # Roadmap and todos
 Want to contribute or interested in adding new features?
 Enter a new [Github issue](https://github.com/balthazarneveu/interactive_pipe/issues)

+## Short term roadmap
 - Routing mechanism based on keys rather than indexes (switch from list to dict)
 - Backport previous features
     - 2D signal plots & signal class
     - keyboard sliders press

+## Long term roadmap
 - Advanced feature
     - Webcam based "slider" for dropdown menu (like "elephant" will trigget if an elephant is magically detected on the webcam)
     - Animations/While loops/Video source (Time slider)